mind-co/blog/posts/melds.md

 @def hasdisqus = true

-# brainstacks
+# melds

 Hey there!
 It's Cameron.

-This evening I wrote up a lot of the infrastructure for what I'm calling "brainstacks".
+This evening I wrote up a lot of the infrastructure for what I'm calling "melds".
 I'm not sure if that's the best name for it, but it's what I'm going with for now.

 Brain stacks are basically folders of thoughts, bookmarks of a particular order of thoughts.
 You could imagine recipes, diaries and journals, pictures of cats, etc. At the bottom of the stack is a text box